raccoonAndy/weather-cli/README.md

 # Weather CLI

-It's just education project about Node.js and working with File System.
+It's just education project about Node.js from a course ["Node.js"](https://www.udemy.com/course/nodejs-start/).

 This CLI show in terminal a small information about weather in city, which you enter.